seung-lab/python-task-queue/README.md

 pip install taskqueue
 ```

 The task queue uses your CloudVolume secrets located in `$HOME/.cloudvolume/secrets/`.
 When using AWS SQS as your queue backend, you must provide `$HOME/.cloudvolume/secrets/aws-secret.json`.
 See the [CloudVolume](https://github.com/seung-lab/cloud-volume) repo for additional instructions.

+The additional pip install line is to make it easier for CloudVolume to install as this library uses its facilities for accessing secrets.

 # Usage